 Through the arts, our children experiment, think creatively, solve problems, work collaboratively, and develop other skills that are critical to school, work, and life in the 21st century.
 Research shows, in fact, that participation in the arts helps kids understand nuance, gain confidence, and show more enthusiasm for learning and school.
 Our art philosophy is "It's the process not the product"!
 This allows students the chance to explore the world around them, ask questions, and see how things work.
 Process art fits in with how children learn because it allows them room to be themselves, make their own decisions, and just create.
 Fine Art includes visual art, music, dance and drama, integrated into all subject areas.

-The program's goal is to expose and acquire Spanish language through an age appropriate method and creative curriculum.
-Classes are theme oriented which include
+The program's goal is to expose children to the Spanish language through age appropriate songs, themes and concepts.

 Our Commitment to Excellence

 Program accreditation standards represent the highest quality and reflect research-based best practices in early childhood education.